-Officer Baumer suffered a fatal heart attack Early 25 January 1967, as he attempted to arrest a 21 year-old man after a disturbance at a sandwich shop at the comer of Orleans Street and Patterson Park Avenue, while struggling with a suspect that he was arresting he felt pain in his chest and collapsed.
+Officer Baumer suffered a fatal heart attack Early 25 January 1967, as he attempted to arrest a 21-year-old man after a disturbance at a sandwich shop at the comer of Orleans Street and Patterson Park Avenue while struggling with a suspect that he was arrested he felt pain in his chest and collapsed.

 It happened during the struggle when Patrolman Baumer was taking the young man to a police call box about a block and a half away, the suspect broke free after a brief struggle, as Officer Baumer started to give chase when he collapsed and crumpled to the sidewalk.

 He was dead on arrival at Church Home and Hospital.
 An Autopsy showed that a heart attack was the cause of death.

 Patrolman William Baumer was 49 years of age at the time of his Death - A requiem mass was offered for William J. Baumer, at 9 A.M.
 Saturday at Sacred Heart.
 Catholic Church, 600 South Conkling Street.
 A veteran of twenty years on the force, he was born and raised in East Baltimore, and graduated from Patterson Park High "School Army Service In Europe” Patrolman Baumer joined the Baltimore Police Department in 1947 after serving in that Army tour which included duty in Europe during World War II